-Apart from a mini wall in our daughter’s bedroom, the hallway houses the only gallery wall in our house.
+Apart from a mini wall in Miss M’s bedroom, the hallway houses the only gallery wall in our house.
 While I love the photos, I need to do something to quieten the space and already have a plan.

 On the opposite wall is an ugly grey box, which is our electrical box.
 Obviously, I can’t move it and it has to remain accessible.
 However, I am planning to do something to disguise it.

-I have two big aims for this project: to make the space more soothing and to better connect it to the entry.
-That is why I plan to attack the entry at the same time.
+We have two big aims for our hallway update project: to make the space more soothing and to better connect it to the entry.
+That is why I plan to attack our entry at the same time.

 One element that will help unify the two spaces is the runners.
 The entry has a smaller runner, which I like but it does not really go with anything else in the house.
 We needed a rug quickly to go in the space and found it on sale.
-While it went with the artwork in the area, it unfortunately looked more blue online than it is in real life.
-So both the rug and the artwork will therefore be going.
+While it went with the artwork in the area, it, unfortunately, looked bluer online than it is in real life.
+So both the rug and the artwork will, therefore, be going.

 There is also a mat on the floor in between the two runners to prevent my mother-in-law from tripping when she wants to go downstairs (the floor changes height).
 The mat here will also be changed to suit if I can’t just get rid of it safely.